 0700, 0800, and 0900 meds?
 Ask the patient if they normally take them together at home – if they do, give them all at the same time and chart patient requests for the reason you’re giving them early.

-Use nursing judgment though; some meds have purposefully scheduled that way (blood pressure meds or meds that must be given on an empty stomach or with meals).
+Use nursing judgment though; some meds are purposefully scheduled that way (blood pressure meds staggered or meds that must be given on an empty stomach or with meals).

 #8 Coffee Grounds Absorb Odors

 Coffee grounds can absorb even the stinkiest of stinkies.
-Throw a bag of coffee grounds in one of those useless tiny emesis basins and set it in the room to be sneaky about your odor absorption.
+Throw a bag of coffee grounds in one of those useless tiny emesis basins and set it in the room to be sneaky about your odor absorption tactic.

 #9 Soak the Dobhoff Tube

-#10 Use a Moist Washcloth to Find Veins
+#10 Use a Warm Moist Washcloth to Find Veins

 #11 Arrange a Visit With a Therapy Dog